The SeaSpace coastal mural

 Read moreSpace to... feed

-Sam Shepherd is hungry.
-As the head chef of SeaSpace’s new café, he’s chomping at the bit to open the doors to guests and locals, ready to create great-tasting food in a spot that means so much to him.
+As the head chef of SeaSpace’s new café, Sam Sheperd is excited to open the doors to guests and locals, ready to create great-tasting food in a spot that means so much to him.

 Read moreUnleash Creativity